Levi Ski Resort's carbon handprint - Learn about the 8 most impactful areas of our environmental efforts

 8. EVERYTHING BEGINS WITH COOPERATION

-We have our own environmental team tasked with ensuring that our ambitious environmental program is implemented throughout Levi Ski Resort.
-The management team of the ski resort and the entire organization are committed to environmental work.
+We have an environmental team in our company that implements our environmental program.
+The ski resort management and the entire organization are committed to environmental work.

 We do our best to protect our Arctic environment.
 We strive to set an example and contribute to the environmental work of the entire Levi Tourist Area.